 You can also leave the End fields blank and only set a time for the form to open, or vice versa.

-If a user accesses your form before or after the open period, they’ll see the closed message you specified in the Form Locker settings.
+If users access your form before or after the open period, they’ll see the closed message you specified in the Form Locker settings.

 Restricting Access to Logged-In Users